omarathon/reddit-api/README.md

 3. Run the plugin, or call **/redditapi connect**, for the plugin to attempt to obtain a working [RedditClient](https://javadoc.jitpack.io/com/github/mattbdean/JRAW/v1.1.0/javadoc/net/dean/jraw/RedditClient.html).
 Once obtained, all regsitered [ConnectHandler](src/main/java/dev/omarathon/redditapi/connect/ConnectHandler.java)s will be called, with the working RedditClient supplied.

-To obtain a RedditClient instance in your plugin, you will need to do steps 1 and 2 as above.
+To obtain a RedditClient instance in your plugin, you will need to do the initialisation steps as above.
 Then, you will need to construct a ConnectHandler, which will handle the output valid RedditClient from RedditAPI.
 Register this handler, from when you would like to begin waiting for a RedditClient, and you'll receieve a RedditClient as soon as RedditAPI obtains a valid one!